njustesen/botbowl/docs/bots-ii.md

 ## Evaluation

 This bot wins consistently against the random baseline from the previous tutorial.
 In 10 games, this bot won all of them with an average of 3.5 touchdowns per game.
-The video below shows an example of such a game.
 To run this evaluation yourself, uncomment the code at the end of [https://github.com/njustesen/ffai/blob/master/examples/scripted_bot_example.py](examples/scripted_bot_example.py) and run it.

 ## Next steps

 While this bot is good against the random baseline, it can easily be exploited by smarter bots or by human players.
-Try a game against it to identify its weaknesses, and then see if you can improve it.
-You can run the web server to play against the bot by running python script in [https://github.com/njustesen/ffai/blob/master/examples/scripted_bot_example.py](examples/scripted_bot_example.py).
-Remember to comment out the evaluation part first, if you have activated it.
+Try a game against it to identify its weaknesses and  see if you can improve it.
+You can run the web server to play against the bot by running the python script in [https://github.com/njustesen/ffai/blob/master/examples/scripted_bot_example.py](examples/scripted_bot_example.py).
+Remember to comment out the evaluation part of the code if you have activated it.

+Some ideas for improvement:
+- Passing actions
+- Add follow up logic
+- Improve reroll logic when blocking the opponent ball carrier
+- Stay away from the sideline!
+- Foul actions

-In the next tutorial, we will take a look at kick-off formations (coming soon).
+In the next tutorial, we will take a look at [bots-iii.md](kick-off formations).